tkidman/rally-round/CHAMPIONSHIP_WORKFLOW.md

    historicalSeasonLinks: [
      {
        name: "OOR Summer",
-       href: "/oor-2"  // New championship at position 0
+       href: "/oor-2"  // New championship at position 0 (current, used for redirect) },
-     },
      {
        name: "OOR Winter",
-       href: "/oor-1"  // Previous championship at position 1
+       href: "/oor-1"  // Previous championship at position 1 (shows in historical links) }
-     }
    ]
    ```